So it's become apparent that there's something wrong with modern morality.

 This is a position of weakness.

-You can just get the the Indians and the Pakistanis in Leicester going at one another because one side won the cricket match.
+You can just get the Indians and the Pakistanis in Leicester going at one another because one side won the cricket match.

 Right.

-But it still brings discord, disunity, and trouble to the streets.
+It's not even a political case in that, but it still brings discord, disunity and trouble to the streets.

-Because exactly as Stellos identified it, the um I I think G. K. Tresserton said that you can have two ways of idolatry.
+Because exactly as Stellaris identified it, I think G.K.
+Chesterton said that you can have two ways of idolatry.

-One of them is to make false gods, and another one is to make false devils.
+One of them is to make false gods and another one is to make false devils.

-And in the thinking of the left, uh Satan is simply white men in general, and therefore it is always their fault.
+And in the thinking of the left, Satan is simply white men in general.

 And so the coalition must revolve around hostility to white heterosexuals.

-That that that's the fundamental uh driving force behind it.
+That's the fundamental driving force behind it.

-It's it's obviously the far right's fault.
+It's obviously the far right's fault.

 The guy's name is Jihad, but they're still saying it's the far right.